yayunl/yayunl.github.io/_posts/2024-05-31-machine-learning-004-convolutional-neural-network.md

 ## Weights and biases
 In the context of CNNs, a _filter_ is a _weight_ as we discussed in the previous post on neural networks.
-The goal of training a CNN is to find the optimal _filters_ that can extract the most useful features from the input data to make accurate predictions.
 The _biases_ are also used in CNNs to shift the output of the convolution operation by a certain amount.

 ![Weights and Biases](/assets/images/ML/004/bias.png)